 Without further ado, let's get on to the beginner's build guide you came here for!

 Select Armorer Perk Deck Immediately!

-The reason you are choosing the armorer perk deck is because we want to ensure that you are as much of a tank, or damage sponge, as you can possibly be.
+The reason you are choosing the armorer perk deck is that we want to ensure that you are as much of a tank, or damage sponge, as you can possibly be.
 With this deck, you'll be able to run the shotgun armorer build on One Down Death Sentence difficulty without much of a real worry.

-This perk deck compliments the Enforcer skill tree perfectly, and the Enforcer skill tree should be your main focus before any other skill tree as you play and level-up.
+This perk deck compliments the Enforcer skill tree perfectly, and the Enforcer skill tree should be your main focus before any other skill tree as you play and level up.

 Necessary Shotgun Armorer Skills